-Here are two results that allow, in certain cases, to construct $ \mu $-Sondow numbers from Giuga number or weak primary pseudoperfect numbers.
-Recall that the radical of a positive integer $ n $, $Rad(n)$, is defined as the product of the distinct prime numbers dividing $n$.
+The following results provide a method to construct $\mu$-Sondow numbers starting from Giuga numbers or weak primary pseudoperfect numbers.
+Recall that the radical of a positive integer $n$, $rad(n)$, is just the product of the distinct primes dividing $n$.